EgyptAir

 EgyptAir is the state-owned flag carrier of Egypt.
-The airline is headquartered at Cairo International Airport, its main hub, operating scheduled passenger and freight services to 81 destinations in Africa, Europe, Asia, and the Americas, as of 2022.
-Egyptair is a member of Star Alliance.
+The airline is headquartered at Cairo International Airport, its main hub, operating scheduled passenger and freight services to 84 international and nine domestic destinations across 56 countries in Africa, Europe, Asia, and the Americas, as of June 2026.
+Egyptair is a member of Star Alliance, and is the only carrier based in the MENA region to belong to the alliance.

 History

 Early years: Misr Airwork (1932–1949)

-Alan Muntz, chairman of Airwork, visited Egypt in 1931; at that time, he expressed his intention of starting up a new airline in the country.
-The new enterprise was named Misr Airwork, with Miṣr (مصر) being Arabic for "Egypt".
-On 31 December 1931, the government granted the new company the exclusivity of air transport operations.
+When Alan Muntz, chairman of Airwork Services, visited Egypt in 1931, he revealed plans to establish new airline, Misr Airwork, with Miṣr (مصر) Arabic for "Egypt".
+On 31 December 1931, the government granted the company exclusivity in air transport operations.
 A division of Misr Airwork named Misr Airlines was established on 7 June 1932, ″to promote the spirit of aviation among Egyptian youth″, becoming the seventh carrier in the world at that time.
 The headquarters of Misr Airwork, S.A.E. was in Almaza Aerodrome, Heliopolis, Cairo.

 The initial investment was £E20,000, with ownership split between the Misr Bank (85%), Airwork (10%), and Egyptian private investors (5%).
 Operations started in July 1933, initially linking Cairo with Alexandria and Mersa Matruh using de Havilland DH.84 Dragon equipment.
 By August that year, the frequency on the Cairo–Alexandria service had been boosted to twice-daily.
 In late 1933, a twice-weekly Cairo–Aswan flight that called at Asyut and Luxor was inaugurated.
 Via Port Said, a flight from Cairo that served Lydda, Haifa and Gaza was launched in 1934.
 On 3 August 1935, a test service via Lydda with a final destination in Nicosia began using de Havilland D.H.86 aircraft; the service was terminated on 20 October that year.
 The Alexandria–Port Said–Cairo–Minia–Assiut route was opened in late 1935.
 During 1935, the airline carried 6,990 passengers and 21830 kg of freight; for the year, these regular services flew 419467 mi.